jekyllgrim/ZScript_Basics/Variables_and_data_types.md

 - **bool** — a boolean variable holds a `true`/`false` value.
 You can set and check it against true and false, such as `if (foo == true)` (to check if it's true) and `foo = false`; (to set foo to true).
   - The most common example of a bool is actor flags.
 While flags in the Default block are a special case, since you can set them with + and -, those flags are internally connected to boolean variables named `bFLAGNAME`.
 You can change the majority of flags on the fly by using those names; for example, you can do `bSHOOTABLE = false;` to suddenly make an actor unshootable.
     - A shorthand for `if (foo == true)` is simply `if (foo)`.
 And `if (foo == false)` can be replaced with `if (!foo)` (`!` means "not" and inverts any check).
-  - No quotation marks!
-"True" is a string holding the text "True", while `true` is a boolean value.
+  - No quotation marks! `"True"` is a string holding the text "True", while `true` is a boolean value.
+  - Internally boolean values are also numbers, where 0 is considered `false`, while a non-zero value is `true`.
+However, while `if (mybool > 0)` is technically correct, you shouldn't use this syntax because you'll just confuse yourself.
+When possible, always use variables in such a way that their type is obvious from just looking at them.
 - **string** — holds *case-sensitive* text (such as "Adam")
   - Setting and changing it requires using double quotes: `string foo = "Bar";` creates a variable foo that holds the text "Bar".
-- **name** — holds *case-insensitive* text (i.e. ‘adam’, ‘Adam’ and ‘ADAM’ are all the same)
+- **name** — holds *case-insensitive* text (i.e. 'adam', 'Adam' and 'ADAM' are all the same)
   - In contrast to strings setting and changing them can be done by using *single* quotes.
-You can still use double quotes, but it’s a good idea not to do that, so that when you look at the variable, you’ll immediately know it’s a `name` and not a `string`.
+You can still use double quotes, but it’s a good idea not to do that, so that when you look at the variable, you’ll immediately know it’s a `name` and not a `string` (same as you should do `if (mybool == true)` not `if (mybool > 0)`.
 In fact, for custom variables in the majority of cases it’s better to use a name than a string, since there are relatively few applications for case-sensitive text.
   - A bunch of stuff in GZDoom are names, for example class names and values of various properties such as `Renderstyle` or `Bouncetype`.
 - **vector2** — holds global (map-wise) 2D coordinates of something, i.e. an object’s `pos.x` and `pos.y`; or an object’s velocity in 2D space, i.e. the object’s `vel.x` and `vel.y`.
 The contents of this type of variable is two float-point values enclosed in parentheses, such as `(15.0,14.2)`.
 - **vector3** — similar to vector2, but for 3D space, so it can hold `pos.x`, `pos.y` and `pos.z`, or, in case of velocities, `vel.x`, `vel.y` and `vel.z`.
 An example of a `vector3` expression that you can use it your code is `pos` which holds the coordinates of the actor it’s called from.